sybrew/the-seo-framework/readme.txt

 * **Upgrade notes:**
 	* PHP 7.2 or higher is now required, from PHP 5.6 or higher.
-	* WP 5.4 (TODO 5.5?) or higher is now required, from WP 5.1 or higher.
+	* WP 5.5 or higher is now required, from WP 5.1 or higher.
 		* TODO Reason: Removal of timezone patches: lookup 'WP 5.3' in code.
 TODO Should we?
 Other plugins might mess it up still?
 			* Mind the gmdate()/date()/get_the_date/gmt2date()/->post_date function calls.
 			* -> Removal of set_timezone/reset_timezone()
 		* TODO Archive title patch (lookup 'WP 5.5')
 		* TODO Auto-update patch (lookup 'WP 5.5')
 		* TODO Core sitemaps patch (lookup 'WP 5.5')
+		* esc_xml...
+(WP 5.5)
 * **Changed:**
 	* The styled optimized sitemap now has its content centered, and is fully responsive.
 	* TSF no longer outputs metatags on Ultimate Memmber's user-pages.
 Now, it lets that plugin take over fully.
 * **Improved:**
+	* **Sitemaps:**
+		* Aside from the optimized sitemap being centered and responsive, it now also fully embraces RTL languages (Arabic, Hebrew, Farsi, et al.).
 	* **Performance:**
 		* TODO The plugin is now TODO% faster (PHP/JS/CSS/etc.).
 		* Images are now fetched faster from the content.